HelikarLab/candis/README.md

 	<img src=".github/sample.gif" height>
 </div>

-**candis** is an open source data mining suite (released under the [GNU General Public License v3](LICENSE)) for gene expression data that consists of a wide collection of tools you require, right from Data Extraction to Model Deployment. **candis** is built on top of the toolkit - [CancerDiscover](http://github.com/HelikarLab/CancerDiscover) written by the bioinformaticians at [HelikarLab](http://helikarlab.org).
+**Candis** is an open source data mining suite (released under the [GNU General Public License v3](LICENSE)) for gene expression data that consists of a wide collection of tools you require, right from Data Extraction to Model Deployment. **candis** is built on top of the toolkit - [CancerDiscover](http://github.com/HelikarLab/CancerDiscover) written by the bioinformaticians at [HelikarLab](http://helikarlab.org).

+**Citation**: If you use candis please cite our work
+Mohammed, A., Biegert, G., Adamec, J., & Helikar, T. (2017). **Identification of potential tissue-specific cancer biomarkers and development of cancer versus normal genomic classifiers**.
+Oncotarget, 8(49), 85692-85715. https://doi.org/10.18632/oncotarget.21127

+**Or**

+Mohammed, A., Biegert, G., Adamec, J., & Helikar, T. (2018). **CancerDiscover: An integrative pipeline for cancer biomarker and cancer class prediction from high-throughput sequencing data**.
+Oncotarget, 9(2), 2565-2573. https://doi.org/10.18632/oncotarget.23511

 ***WARNING***: candis currently is still in `dev` mode and not production-ready yet.
 In case if you run across bugs or errors, raise an issue over [here](https://github.com/HelikarLab/candis/issues).